arkadiyshin/remondis-backend/README.md

 > `<type>(<scope>): <subject>`

 * `<type>` - the type of changes.
 Should be one of:
-> * feat - some feature development
+> * feat - a new feature
-> * fix - bug fix
+> * fix - a bug fix
-> * docs - changes in documentation
+> * docs - documentation only changes
-> * style - formatting changes
+> * style - changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
-> * refactor - changes those do not fix a bug or implement a feature.
-Simple refactoring
+> * refactor - a code change that neither fixes a bug nor adds a feature
+> * perf - a code change that improves performance
-> * test - changes to tests or addition of new ones
+> * test - adding missing tests or correcting existing tests
+> * build - changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+> * ci - changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
-> * chore - any other changes, not affecting code
+> * chore - other changes that don't modify src or test files
+> * revert - reverts a previous commit

 * `<scope>` - here you define the scope of changes.
 For example: featureA, buildConfig, or any other scope you can think of.
 * `<subject>` - there are different methodologies to write the subject, but the main rules are as follows: